stefgina/SVR-KNN-Regression/README.md

 Author-> Stefanos Ginargyros
 ```
 ## Dependencies
-In order to run the script, you will need the following dependencies:
+In order to run the script, you will have to install the following dependencies:

 ```
 pip install matplotlib